 Federal Student Aid

 Whether or not you plan on using the GI Bill, it’s important to apply for federal aid.
 Federal aid can include grants, loans and/or work study programs on top of what you might receive from the VA.
-It only takes a short amount of time to fill out an application and it’s a good idea to have it in case you are not eligible for 100% of the GI Bill or if the GI Bill doesn’t fully cover the cost of a more expensive tuition.
+It only takes a short amount of time to apply at FAFSA and it’s a good idea to have it in case you are not eligible for 100% of the GI Bill or if the GI Bill doesn’t fully cover the cost of a more expensive tuition.
 Even if you haven’t narrowed down your school choice by the application deadline, your institution will be able to process your aid when the time comes, if you choose to use it.

 Application deadlines are unique for each state, so make sure you submit yours in a timely manner.